 4. Ask each other random questions

 It’s so easy to Google couples and relationship quizzes.
+Answering these questions make for great practice communicating better with your husband.
 Or you could find something fun like challenges that you can do together.
 Maybe even record them to watch and laugh at later.

 5. Learn something new together

 My husband was the one to teach me how to fish and I was the one to teach him how to grill the fish!
 We used to have so much fun when we were trying to explain our passions to each other.
 It’s time we picked some new traits and teach them to each other – this brings us together because we’re sharing something we love to do with the person who we love.

 6. Take photos of each other

 If your spouse is great behind or in front of the camera why not take an afternoon and update your profile pictures, headshots, or just create your own couple photo album.
 Places like Shutterfly and Minted are great because you can just upload your photos and make your own book.

 Every month I get the Bon Appetit magazine and I’m always tearing out recipes.
 These are usually difficult and have ingredients that we don’t have.
 I’m putting it on the calendar for us to go grocery shopping together and making the meal at home – while the kids are preoccupied, FYI!

 8. Travel and do a staycation

 Two summers ago we took a staycation and became tourists in our own town.
 It was fun to try out places we would never stop at because we didn’t want to get stuck in traffic, or didn’t feel like taking the time out.
 This is something we need to do in another neighborhood close to us.